finos/common-domain-model/docs/eligible-collateral-representation.md

     or original maturity.
 -   `maturityRange` Represents a filter based on the underlying asset maturity.
--   `specificAssets` Represents a filter based on specific assets which
--   are acceptable as collateral (e.g. specific securities, loand, equities, commodities or other assets etc).
+-   `specificAssets` Represents a filter based on specific assets which are acceptable as collateral (e.g. specific securities, loans, equities, commodities or other assets etc).
+Assets may be defined using the `Asset` data type, including by reference to an identifier such as ISIN, CUSIP, etc.
 -   `collateralTaxonomy` Specifies the collateral taxonomy, which is composed of a taxonomy value and a taxonomy source.
 -   `domesticCurrencyIssued` Identifies that the Security must be